christinedraper/knife-topo/README.md

 Option        | Description
 ------------  | -----------
+--topo      | Name of the topology to export (defaults to 'topo1') --all       | Export all topologies
 --min-priority    | Only export attributes with a priority equal or above this priority.

 ### Examples:

-The following will export the data for nodes n1 and n2 as part of a topology called  'new_topo':
+The following will export the data for nodes n1 and n2 as part of a topology called 'my_topo':

-	$ knife topo export new_topo n1 n2 > new_topo.json
+	$ knife topo export n1 n2 --topo=my_topo > new_topo.json

 The following will export all topologies to a file called 'all_topos.json'.

-	$ knife topo export  > all_topos.json
+	$ knife topo export --all > all_topos.json

-The following will create an outline for a new topology called  'christine_test':
+The following will create an outline for a new topology called
+'christine_test', or export the current details if it already exists:

-	$ knife topo export christine_test > christine_test.json
+	$ knife topo export --topo=christine_test > christine_test.json

 ## knife topo import <a name="import"></a>